-Buhari Sacks Abuja Disco Board over Prolonged Internal Wrangling
+Buhari Sacks Abuja Disco Board Over Prolonged Internal Wrangling

 Emmanuel Addeh in Abuja

-President Muhammadu Buhari Tuesday sacked the management of the Abuja Electricity Distribution Company (AEDC), following a prolonged internal power tussle among the owners of the company which has affected the welfare of the staff of the distribution company.
+President Muhammadu Buhari yesterday formally sacked the management of the Abuja Electricity Distribution Company (AEDC), following a prolonged internal power tussle among the owners of the company which affected the welfare of the staff of the distribution company.

 Although the decision had been expected long before now, the dissolution of the board was further accelerated by Monday’s industrial action embarked upon by the aggrieved staff of the company over the non-payment of arrears of pensions, allowances, salaries and promotion.

-In addition, it stated that the Minister of Power, Aliyu Abubakar, and the Minister of State Power, Jedy Agba, had earlier intervened through dialogue with the Ministry of Labour, Bureau of Public Enterprises (BPE), and the Nigerian Union of Electricity Employees (NUEE) to resolve and call off the 14 hours strike.
+In addition, it stated that the Minister of Power, Aliyu Abubakar and Agba, had earlier intervened through dialogue with the ministry of labour, Bureau of Public Enterprises, and the Nigerian union of Electricity Employees, NUEE, to resolve and call off the 14 hours strike action.

-The strike by the workers on Monday had left the affected areas in total blackout between 7 am and 8 pm as a result of the strike.
+The industrial action by the workers on Monday, had left the affected areas in total blackout between 7 am in the morning to about 8 pm as a result of the strike action.

-Furthermore, the release noted that a memorandum of understanding (MoU) had earlier been jointly signed by Jedy-Agba; the Chairman, Nigerian Electricity Regulatory Commission (NERC), Sanusi Garba; the Director General, BPE, Alex Okoh, as well as Joe Ajaero on behalf of the union, for the suspension of the strike.
+Furthermore, the statement noted that a Memorandum of Understanding (MoU), had earlier been jointly signed by Jedy-Agba; the Chairman, Nigerian Electricity Regulatory Commission (NERC), Sanusi Garba; the Director General, BPE, Alex Okoh; as well as Joe Ajaero on behalf of the union, for the suspension of the strike.

 “And they have been given 21 days within which the outstanding emoluments and entitlements of staff will be paid,” the statement noted.

-The press release noted that government “has described the non-performance and incompetence of the AEDC as a national embarrassment,” adding that the suspension of the management team will subsist until further notice”.
+It further noted that government, “has described the non-performance and incompetence of the AEDC as a national embarrassment,” saying the suspension of the management team will subsist until further notice.

 “At the end of the expansive consultation between the leadership of NUEE and relevant government institutions in the power sector over the industrial action government intervened with the firm arrangement to ensure the payment of the outstanding entitlements of AEDC staff within 21 days counting from the date of the signing of the MoU.

-It said that the board of KANN proposed the following new directors: Mr. Joe (Joseph) Makoju, Mallam Ibrahim Aliyu, Dr. Olubunmi Peters, Dr. George Nwangwu and Mr. Faruk Aliyu.
+It had said that the board of KANN proposed the following new directors: Mr. Joe (Joseph) Makoju , Mallam Ibrahim Aliyu, Dr. Olubunmi Peters, Dr. George Nwangwu, and Mr. Faruk Aliyu.

 “The board of AEDC has since resolved to accept both the withdrawals and the new appointments,” it said.

-But the chairman of the dissolved board of AEDC and KANN, Shehu Malami, in a reaction, said the alleged change in the management of the Disco was false.
+But Chairman of the dissolved board of AEDC and KANN, Shehu Malami in a reaction, said the alleged change in the management of the Disco was false.

 ”For the records the board of AEDC is the only authorised body that can appoint or remove its directors, and has made no such decision in recent time,” he said at the time.